-Whether it’s WordPress itself, your theme, or your plugins, everything needs to be up to date.
+Whether it’s for WordPress, your theme or your plugins, everything needs to be up to date.
 This also includes your hosting when it comes to PHP, MySQL, Apache/Nginx and all other server tools that are installed.

-The time when you had one password that you reused everywhere is over.
+passwords Gone are the days when we had the same password that we reused everywhere.
 You can use a solution like 1Password or LastPass to manage multiple passwords.

-If a user does not need to be an administrator, then allow this user a limited access.
+If a user doesn’t need to be an administrator, give them less access.
 If a user does not need access, then revoke it.
 Also, make sure that these users follow rule #2.